richa-vermaa/Databricks360/walkthroughs/12_dwh_data-discovery.md

    NOTE: Scroll through the properties to verify that the table type is MANAGED.
 <br>

-10. Select any 10 rows from table
+11. Select any 10 rows from table
     ```sql
-    SELECT * FROM hive_metastore.default.nyc_yellow_taxi LIMIT 10;
+    SELECT * FROM hive_metastore.default.nyc_yellow_taxi_delta LIMIT 10;
     ```
 <br>